 Unilever

-Unilever, the giant corporation home to over 400 brands and available in more than 190 countries, pledges that human rights are at the heart of their operations.
+Unilever, the giant corporation home to over 400 brands and available in more than 190 countries, pledges that human rights are at the heart of its operations.
 The company claims that respecting human rights is hard-wired into their business and processes, and these are some ways they execute this vision:

-- Improving their company’s diversity, equity, and inclusion
+• Improving their company’s diversity, equity, and inclusion

-- Advocating for higher living standards for their employees by achieving fair compensation for them
+• Advocating for higher living standards for their employees by achieving fair compensation for them

-- Creating a safe and healthy work environment
+• Creating a safe and healthy work environment

-- Respecting the rights of their employees even in their extended value chain
+• Respecting the rights of their employees even in their extended value chain

 Eni

-- They have a supplier code of conduct that details how their company values guide their choices.
+• They have a supplier code of conduct that details how their company values guide their choices.
 These values include integrity, respect, protection of human rights, transparency, promotion of development, teamwork and collaboration, operational excellence, and innovation.

 Now is the best time to be more vigilant about our support and admire companies.
 Don’t be afraid to look into the brands you use.
 If they don’t meet your standards, you can be sure to find one that will help you feel a bit better about spending your hard-earned money.